Lewis Croft

-Biography
+Life and career

-Lewis Croft was born in Shelley, Idaho in 1919 to Samuel and Roseland Crofts.
+Croft was born in Shelley, Idaho on May 2, 1919, to Samuel and Roseland Crofts.
+He was buried in Shelley's Hillcrest Cemetery.
 Growing up in a large family, he was the fourth of 14 children.
 He left home when he turned 16 to work in circuses and sideshows under the stage name "Idaho Lewis" in order to support himself and his other siblings.
 Shortly after, he was offered a role in The Wizard of Oz as one of the Munchkin soldiers, which he accepted.

 After his work as a Munchkin on The Wizard of Oz, he continued to tour at fairs, before working in a "midget" bar.

-Croft married his first wife Delores Del Rio in 1948 and returned to his hometown of Shelley, Idaho in 1953 to raise a family.
+Croft married his first wife Delores Del Rio in 1948, and returned to his hometown of Shelley, Idaho in 1953 to raise a family.
 Delores died in 1978, and five years later Croft married his second wife, Eva Arwin.

 In his later life he appeared at many Wizard of Oz events along with several of the other surviving actors who portrayed Munchkins in the film.
 Ill health later prevented Croft from attending such events such as the laying of the Munchkins' star on the Hollywood Walk of Fame in November 2007 after needing to use a wheelchair full-time.
 His last public appearance was at the 2006 Wizard of Oz Festival in Chesterton.

-Croft died on April 29, 2008, just three days before his 89th birthday.
-He was preceded in death by his parents, two wives, one son, and nine of his brothers and sisters, and survived by another son, four grandsons and seven great-grandchildren.
-He was buried in Shelley's Hillcrest Cemetery.
+Croft died on April 29, 2008.